OUR COMMUNITY PLANS

 Note: This site plan was rendered for a 30 unit version of our cohousing community.
 Based on neighborhood input we reduced our unit count to 27 in order to increase the usable open space and agriculture areas to 62.8% of the site.
 This change is not reflected in this plan rendering.

 Cohousing ABQ offers:

 A Neighborhood Built People-First:

 Cohousing provides a unique opportunity - to have input on the design process, and to prioritize what community features are most important to include in our future neighborhood.

-To be part of these early-stage discussions, please join us at an upcoming information session.
+To be part of these early-stage discussions, please get in touch for more information.

 27 privately owned net-zero energy homes with one, two, three and four bedroom options, and a smaller casita unit.
 The homes will be clustered around shared open space.